The British Win, Yet Lose

 During the artillery duel, the last British cannonball kills one of the Americans nearby in a gruesome way.
 By leaning forward on his knee, his body is aligned with the arc of the ball, which “‘tore the spine out the whole length of the body.’”

 The British you left at the farm buildings cross the fence there, re-form their line, and march toward you.
 The mud slows them down.
 At the middle fence line about 120 yards away, the troops cross, re-form again, and continue.
 Others who had been hidden by the woods across the road appear from the trees and do the same.
-Almost as soon as the British appear there, expert Patriot riflemen out of view on the far ends of the line start firing at the British and Hessians within range.
+Almost as soon as the British appear there, expert Patriot riflemen out of view on the far ends of this line start firing at the British and Hessians within range.
 (Unlike most men on the line, their weapons are “rifled,” meaning the insides of the barrels have corkscrew grooves cut into them to spin the balls.
 This makes them more accurate over a longer distance.)

 The regiments approaching on the north side of the road have quickened their steps due to the rifle fire, perhaps pulling ahead of the units on either side of them.
 However, as they near 50 yards out—nearly the killing range of muskets of the day—these Royal Welch Fusiliers hesitate.
 (The name “Fusiliers” refers to smaller guns called “fusils” the unit carried in earlier days.)
 Perhaps this allows the rest of the line to catch up.
 Meanwhile, an officer on horseback gallops in front of them.
 He is Lt.
 Col. James Webster, in command of the regiments on that side of the road.
 He yells, “Come on, my brave Fusiliers!”
 Now they break into a spontaneous run, bayonets lowered.